yash9111/questdb.io/docs/reference/api/java-embedded.md

 #### Create an instance of SqlExecutionContext

-Execution context is a conduit for passing SQL execution artefacts to the execution site.
+Execution context is a conduit for passing SQL execution artifacts to the execution site.
 This instance is not thread-safe and it must not be shared between threads.